ericwink/ericwink/README.md

 - 👨‍💻 All of my projects are available at [https://www.ericwink.dev/](https://www.ericwink.dev/)

-- 🔭 I’m currently working on learning and practicing Test Driven Development
+- 🔭 I’m currently working on [We Should Watch](https://github.com/ericwink/weshouldwatch)

 - 📫 How to reach me **eric.winkelspecht@gmail.com**